gradualgames/ggvm/README.md

 *nix style of invocation, so please keep this in mind if you are on a Windows machine.

-# Naming and case sensitivity
+# Naming and Case Sensitivity

 Note that GGVm's build system is case sensitive.
 Your assets directory must be all lowercase.
 But all other instances of your